Littering and Illegal Rubbish Dumping

 Report littering (such as cigarette butts) from a moving vehicle download and complete a online confidential litter report form.

-Council can issue an infringement to the registered owner based on your completed confidential litter report form.
 Please only submit the form if you are prepared to give evidence in court, if required to do so.
+However this happens in less than 2 per cent of cases.

 If the littering occurs outside of the City of Greater Dandenong, you can report to the EPA Victoria on 1300 372 842 or at www.epa.vic.gov.au/get-involved/report-litter.